madebylydia/DisCapTy/README.md

 # DisCapTy

+> [!CAUTION]
+> As of 19 April 2024, this repository has been officially dropped and is **no longer supported**.
+> The reasons are:
+> - I no longer work on image-related projects.
+> - I do not want to deal with Python for my personnal projects.
+> - I believe there's no real need for me to keep this project "as alive" when I do not plan to commit ever again.
+>
+> As such, this repository will now be archived.
+I hope you understand this decision.
+If you'd like to, feel free to fork this repository, make changes, and enjoy it yourself.

 ![DisCapTy's Logo](.github/logo.png#gh-dark-mode-only)![DisCapTy's Logo](.github/logo-dark.png#gh-light-mode-only)

 DisCapTy is a highly type hinted Python module to generate Captcha images without struggling your mind on how to make your own.
 Everyone can use it!